• Skip to primary navigation

 • Pork Roast Seasoning - 2 tablespoons of pork roast seasoning (try my recipe or use your favorite brand).

-Note that pork shoulder and pork butt are actually two different cuts of meat, both from the shoulder section.
+Note that pork shoulder and pork butt are two different cuts of meat, both from the shoulder section.
 The names are sometimes used interchangeably by stores.

 *Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!*